• Home

 Macadamia nut oil – This oil contains omega-6 which helps prevent inflammation.
 Like coconut oil, you can also use it on your skin.
 It has a sweet, buttery taste and is yummy on salads.

 Sunflower oil – Even though it contains the richest source of skin, brain, and heart-healthy tocotrienols, it may cause inflammation when you consume it.
-Instead, use it to rub into your cuticles or to moisturize your hair.
+Instead, use it to rub into your cuticles or moisturize your hair.

 Cooking oils to avoid